Üniversite (Tram İzmir)

 Üniversite is a light-rail station on the Konak Tram of the Tram İzmir system in İzmir, Turkey.
 Originally named Eğitim Sitesi, it is located along Şehitler Avenue and consists of a side platform and one track.
 Only Halkapınar-bound (Eastbound) trams stop at Üniversite, since westbound trams travel along Liman Avenue one block north.
 The station gets its name from the Nevvar Salih İşgören High School, located next to the station.

 The station opened on 24 March 2018.

-Connections

-ESHOT operates city bus service on Şehitler Avenue.